 Increasing the number of calories you burn is another way of creating a calorie deficit, and it is an option if you really can’t get rid of the beers from your life.
 Walking 10,000 steps or completing a gym session could burn a load more calories each week.
 Combining this with a calorie-controlled diet will get you better results than you ever thought possible – but the beers would have to become rarer!

 This is a surprisingly difficult question to answer.
 Obviously, light beers would be the best option.
-But I’m not considering them because they are shite!
+But I’m not considering them because they are awful!
 The issue that a lot of people have is that beer calorie facts on the internet are all over the place.
 And I think I have worked out why.

 UK drinkers mostly measure beer in pints or half-pints.
 While European beer drinkers are probably more likely to use litres.
-Americans, on the other hand, measure their beers in Oz because they’re fucking difficult.
+Americans, on the other hand, measure their beers in Oz because they’re really difficult.

 Take Guinness for example.
 If you type in “Calories in a Guinness” you probably mean “Calories in a pint of Guinness”, but the answer you get is for an American 12oz measure.
 So it says 125 calories.
 There are hundreds of websites on the internet that say that there are 125 calories in a pint of Guinness.
 Then they talk about how much less that is compared to other beers which are around 200-250 calories.